Bank of England to test UK banks on coping with illiquid markets

 But Bailey said inventories have simply returned to more normal levels, though the global bond market has grown from $30 trillion in 2000 to nearly $90 trillion today.

-The Bank's Financial Policy Committee has asked for an interim report on fragile liquidity for June.
+The BoE's Financial Policy Committee has asked for an interim report on fragile liquidity for June.

 Bailey said it was best to focus on activities that create markets risks like fragile liquidity before moving on to entities that house those activities.